Greetings and salutations fellow trader: Welcome to my profile.

 = AIM =

-ii) low margin ( = low capital entry requirements);
+ii) low margin requirements ( = lower barriers to entry);

-iii) high liquidity ( = enter & exit the market immediately);
+iii) high liquidity ( = immediate entry & exit of the market);

-iv) high volatility ( = generate more profit);
+iv) high volatility ( = greater movement = greater profit);

 vii) limited pairs ( = fewer trade instruments to analyse);

-viii) tax treatment ( = trading statements fulfill all evidence requirements);
+viii) ease of tax calculations ( = trading statements provide all evidence);

 x) enormous volume ( = market manipulation more difficult);

-xii) global ( = business continuity unaffected by disasters, macroeconomics, etc.);
+xii) global reach ( = business continuity unaffected by disasters, macroeconomics, etc.);

 xiii) risk mitigation ( = using trading strategies eg. hedging);